Lots of people do brain exercises, often in the form of brain games.

-If you like, you can also notice details about buildings, cars, movies or series, foods that improve memory, etc. But focusing on people is the more potent because being observant of others around you is a great social skill.
+But focusing on real people is the more potent memory exercise.
+Being observant of others around you is a great social skill.

-“Add 3 Minus 7” is a fun brain exercise you can try today.
+“Add 3 Minus 7” is a fun numerical mental exercise you can try today.
 To get started, all you do is pick any 3-digit number.
 Then, add 3 to that digit 3 times.
 Then minus 7 from the new number 7 times.

-It’s up to you and the amount of numbers dictate the level of challenge.
-This brain exercise also strengthens your working memory because of the amount of detail you need to hold in mind to complete it.
+It’s up to you and the amount of numbers to dictate the level of challenge.
+Remember, this memory exercise strengthens your working memory because of the amount of detail you need to hold in mind to complete it.

-3. Repeat What People Say In Your Mind
+3. Repeat & Recall What People Say In Your Mind

 We all know in our hearts that no one is really listening when we speak.
 And that’s sad.

-You can train yourself to focus on what people are telling you and remember everything they say.
+You can train your brain to focus on what people are telling you and remember everything they say.